|

 Buddhist.
 The analysis of Kukai, a 9th century Japanese Buddhist is revealing.

+See below.
 While Hindu tantras eventually came to see the letters as well as the sounds

 as representatives of the divine, it was when Buddhism travelled to China that a